The Last Exorcism Part II

-The Last Exorcism Part II is a 2013 American supernatural horror film co-written and directed by Ed Gass-Donnelly.
+The Last Exorcism Part II is a 2013 American supernatural horror film co-written, edited and directed by Ed Gass-Donnelly.
 It stars Ashley Bell, Julia Garner, Spencer Treat Clark, and Louis Herthum.
 It is a sequel to The Last Exorcism, and was released on March 1, 2013.
 The film follows Nell Sweetzer as she attempts to recover from her past experiences and start her life anew.
 Nell then starts to realize that the demon that previously possessed her has come back for her.
 Unlike its predecessor, it is not presented in a found footage format.

 The film received generally negative reviews and grossed $25 million worldwide against a $5 million budget.